Let us turn now from the world of linguistics to the world of high theory, while

 enhance our understanding and appreciation of literary texts.
 I will make no attempt

-to be comprehensive, but will instead argue that text-centered approaches,
+to be comprehensive, but will instead argue that text-centered approaches, especially

-revealing and more productive approach–one that can give access to kinds of
+more productive approach–one that can give access to kinds of information that is not

-information that is not available through other means, and can at least begin to
+available through other means, and can at least begin to reveal how texts are

-reveal how texts are structured and how they work.
+structured and how they work.

 Jerome McGann, Deformance, and the Almost Irrelevant Text